 - Muscle aches and weakness.
 This can lead to a rare but serious condition called rhabdomyolysis.
 Stop taking red yeast rice immediately and call your doctor

 Pregnant and breastfeeding women should not take red yeast rice.

 People under 20 should not take red yeast rice until more research is done.

 No studies have looked at the safety of red yeast rice in older adults.
 However, elderly people who took 1,200 mg per day of red yeast rice in an 8 week study had no major side effects.

 Interactions and Depletions

-Cholesterol-lowering medications -- If you take drugs to lower your cholesterol, you shouldn't take red yeast rice unless your doctor tells you to.
+Cholesterol-lowering medications: If you take drugs to lower your cholesterol, you should not take red yeast rice unless your doctor tells you to.
 Red yeast rice may make the effect of these drugs stronger, increasing the risk of liver damage.
 If you are already taking a statin or other drug to lower cholesterol, talk to your doctor before taking red yeast rice.